Introduction

 Policies and regulations

 Classes.
-Classes will be on Mondays from 7:30pm to 9:10pm and Wednesdays from 9:20pm to 11pm in classroom XXX in FEA 1.
+Classes will be on Mondays from 7:30pm to 9:10pm and Wednesdays from 9:20pm to 11pm in classroom G13 in FEA 1.

 Communication.
-All the course’s official communication will be done through Moodle, including lists, grades, attendance, assessments and announcements.
+All the course’s official communication will be done through Moodle, including lists, grades, attendance, assessments, and announcements.
 The course assumes that the student frequently accesses the platform and checks daily the emails received.

-Absences.
+Attendance.
 According to USP regulations, participation in 70% of the classes is mandatory to be approved in the course.
 Absences will only be disregarded to a medical certificate issued by HU/USP (Portaria GR 3740/2007).

-If the student misses one exam (regardless of a medical certificate), they can replace the grade with the second evaluation without needing a justification.
+If the student misses one exam (regardless of a medical certificate), they can replace the grade with the second evaluation without needing justification.

-Note that these punishments will occur without prejudice to an administrative proceeding according to the Código de Ética da USP.
+Note that these punishments occur without prejudice to an administrative proceeding according to the Código de Ética da USP.

 Retake test.
 Students who have more than 70% of attendance and a grade between 3 and 5 (Portaria CoG 3583/1989) can take a second assessment (retake test), thus having their final average in the discipline as the simple arithmetic average of the course average and of the retake test grade.